 - Minimum A or B in all courses (and CR for UNV 201) to count toward Honors in the Major.

 - Total 24 hours (with GSH) or 9 hours

 Students must receive a grade of A or B in all Honors Courses in order for them to count toward Majors Honors.

 Students wishing to pursue this option need to complete the “Majors Honors Approval Form” before the onset of the project, which is available in the Forms tab.

 The Majors Honors designation will appear on the student’s transcript.
-The student will be awarded a medal the semester in which he/she is graduating to be worn at the commencement ceremony.
+Students receive graduation medals during their graduating semester to wear at the commencement ceremony.

 Colloquia.
 Different colloquia are offered each semester.
 In Fall, both first-semester freshman colloquia (HON195) and general colloquia (HON395) are offered.
 Professors from across campus apply to teach colloquia which are selected by the Honors Committee.

 HON 395: Multimedia Storytelling: Gender in NYC (This course will be traveling to NYC at the end of the semester).

 HON 395: Multimedia Storytelling: Journalism in NYC (This course will be traveling to NYC at the end of the semester).